Introduction to Big Data and Hadoop

 Below are the few best providers:

 There are a few pre-requisites for learning Hadoop.
 Prior experience in Java and scripting language is necessary.
-Although it already has its own high-level programming languages like pig and hive that generates the backend code for further processing, still it is possible to create its own map-reduce program in any programming language like Ruby, Python, Perl and even C programming.
+Although it already has its own high-level programming languages like pig and hive that generate the backend code for further processing, still it is possible to create its own map-reduce program in any programming language like Ruby, Python, Perl, and even C programming.

 Top Big Data and Hadoop Companies